tavaresgerson/mysql-docs/v8/en/02 Installing Mysql/01-installing.md

 6. **Perform any necessary postinstallation setup.**

    After installing MySQL, see  Section 2.9, “Postinstallation Setup and Testing”, for information about making sure the MySQL server is working properly.
 Also refer to the information provided in Section 2.9.4, “Securing the Initial MySQL Account”.
 This section describes how to secure the initial MySQL `root` user account, *which has no password until you assign one*.
 The section applies whether you install MySQL using a binary or source distribution.
 7. If you want to run the MySQL benchmark scripts, Perl support for MySQL must be available.
-See  Section 2.10, “Perl Installation Notes”.

 Instructions for installing MySQL on different platforms and environments is available on a platform by platform basis:

 * **Unix, Linux**

-  For instructions on installing MySQL on most Linux and Unix platforms using a generic binary (for example, a `.tar.gz` package), see Section 2.2, “Installing MySQL on Unix/Linux Using Generic Binaries”.
+  For instructions on installing MySQL on most Linux and Unix platforms using a generic binary (for example, a `.tar.gz` package).

-  For information on building MySQL entirely from the source code distributions or the source code repositories, see Section 2.8, “Installing MySQL from Source”
+  For information on building MySQL entirely from the source code distributions or the source code repositories.

   For specific platform help on installation, configuration, and building from source see the corresponding platform section: